Not all marriages last forever. If you’re in the position of filing for divorce, our guide could help.

 You do not need an attorney for an uncontested divorce.
 As long as you and your spouse have reached an agreement on all matters related to your divorce, it’s considered a more straightforward dissolution of marriage.
 Online divorce services like Wevorce and MyDivorcePapers make it easy to quickly get the divorce process rolling.

 Once you file the papers with the court, you pay a filing fee, usually a minimum of $100.
 If you can’t afford the fee, you may be able to get the court to waive it for you by filling out additional paperwork, provided by the court clerk’s office.

 Even if you and your spouse disagree on some issues, you may be able to avoid going to court through mediation.
 A divorce mediator remains neutral throughout the process while helping you hammer out the details of your divorce agreement.
 Private professionals can charge by the hour or by session with costs that vary widely — from $100 to $1,000 or more per hour.
-But many cities offer community-based mediation for free or at reduced rates.
-Call your local courthouse or community dispute resolution center for more information.

 If you and your spouse do not agree on the full terms of your divorce — for instance, you can’t agree on property or custody — you may need to hire a divorce lawyer.

 However, even with a lawyer, you may be able to work out your divorce settlement without going to court.
 A major drawback to lawyers is that they’re expensive — expect to pay at least $15,000, with higher costs if you can’t avoid court or have especially complicated circumstances.

 The decision to end a marriage can be fraught with worry and confusion of the unknown.
 It can take a lot of time — and a lot out of you.
 But by thinking about your situation clearly and taking conscious actions throughout the process, you can come through it with your finances unscathed.
 Manage your life insurance policies after a divorce